gatehill/imposter-js/docs/examples.md

     // call your unit under test, which invokes the mock const confirmation = await orderService.placeOrder('product-05');

-    // assert values returned to the unit under test by the mock expect(confirmation.total).toEqual(18.00);
+    // assert values returned by the mock expect(confirmation.total).toEqual(18.00);
 });
 ```